1. Observance of Regulations & Behaviour

 • all event officials

-• every accepted entrant to the address shown on his entry form or as requested
+• every accepted entrant to the address shown on their entry form or as requested

 (f) Course Inspection